exactly/about/jobs/smart_contract_engineer.md

 ### Requirements

-1-3 years of experience with Solidity
+* 1-3 years of experience with Solidity
-A deep understanding of the Ethereum Virtual Machine Prior experience deploying complex smart contract systems to the Ethereum mainnet Nice to haves
+* A deep understanding of the Ethereum Virtual Machine
+* Prior experience deploying complex smart contract systems to the Ethereum mainnet

+Nice to have:
-Degree in math or computer science
+* Degree in math or computer science
-Experience implementing complex math in Solidity Experience with React, Redux and other frontend technologies Love for startups :)
+* Experience implementing complex math in Solidity
+* Experience with React, Redux and other frontend technologies
+* Love for startups :)

 Exactly welcomes all qualified persons on planet earch to apply regardless of race, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
 Compensation will be competitive and commensurate with experience.
 This is a full time role.

 ## Exactly